carfreesc/carfreesc.github.io/notes.md

 ## By train

-State College does not have a train station, so you will need to get to another city to catch the train -- the closest ones, in Tyrone and Lewistown, are both about a 35 minutes' drive way.
-There are four Amtrak routes most useful when traveling from State College, of which two are actually in Central PA:
+State College does not have a train station, so you will need to get to another city to catch the train -- the closest ones, in Tyrone and Lewistown, are each about a 35 minutes' drive way.
+There are four Amtrak routes most useful when traveling from State College, of which two actually run through Central PA:

 <ul>
 <li>the *Pennsylvanian*, which passes closest to State College, offers service from Pittsburgh to NYC via Philadelphia, but has only one daily train in each direction.
 This should increase to two trains daily in late 2026 or early 2027.</li>